nahojkj/simplesens/KiCAD/readme.md

-These are the design files
+These are the design files for KiCAD